dianadiazc/customer-wa/content/work3/task-3.md

 weight = 3
 +++

-1. The forst step in this task is to validate if the RDS instance URL endpoint is already available, usually takes ~3-4 minutes after the RDS instance creation command.
+1. The first step in this task is to validate if the RDS instance URL endpoint is already available, usually takes ~3-4 minutes after the RDS instance creation command.
 Run the below command to confirm if the RDS endpoint is available

 ```sh
 aws rds describe-db-instances --db-instance-identifier "waDbInstance" --query 'DBInstances[*].Endpoint.Address' --output text --region us-west-2